AI-Mediated Communication Reshapes Social Structure in Opinion-Diverse Groups: Abstract

-Participants were instructed to engage in group conversations, but were not asked to reach consensus, reflecting the open-ended and non-teleological nature of informal online discussions \cite{bail2018exposure, waller2021quantifying}.
-After each three-minute discussion, participants decided whether to remain in their current group, join another, or create a new one.
-If only one participant remained in a group, they continued the discussion with a chatbot to ensure continuous engagement.
-This procedure was repeated for four rounds, followed by a final switching decision that determined the Round 5 group composition used for structural analysis.
+Participants were instructed to engage in open-ended discussions, without any requirement to reach consensus, mirroring the non-teleological nature of informal online conversations \cite{bail2018exposure, waller2021quantifying}.
+After each three-minute discussion, participants chose whether to remain in their current group, join another, or create a new one.
+If a group had only one participant, they continued the discussion with a chatbot to ensure continuous engagement.
+This process was repeated for four rounds, followed by a final switching decision that determined the final group configuration used for structural analysis.

-Within this setup, we manipulated the presence and type of AI assistance in message writing through three experimental conditions \cite{claggett2025relational}.
-In the \textit{no-assistance} condition, participants composed all messages themselves and did not receive any AI-generated suggestions.
-In the other two conditions, participants received real-time message suggestions generated by OpenAI’s \texttt{GPT-4o} model as the group chat unfolded.
-Although suggestions were tailored to each user based on their survey responses and subsequent updates in both conditions, the personalization context differed between them (see Methods; full prompts appear in SI.).
+Within this setup, we manipulated the presence and construction of AI assistance through three conditions \cite{claggett2025relational}.
+In the \textit{no-assistance} condition, participants composed all messages themselves.
+In the other two conditions, participants received real-time message suggestions generated by OpenAI’s \texttt{GPT-4o} model, which they could send directly with one click, edit, or ignore.
+Suggestions were personalized to each participant based on their survey-reported stance and the unfolding conversation, but the nature of this personalization differed across the two assisted conditions.

-In the \textit{individual assistance} condition, the model was prompted to help participants articulate their stance on the conversation topic, aligning suggestions with each individual's viewpoint.
-In contrast, in the \textit{relational assistance} condition, the modelincorporated not only the participant’s stance but also those of their group members, with the goal of fostering mutual understanding.
-As a result, individual-focused suggestions primarily supported self-expression, whereas relationally aware suggestions more often conveyed receptive language and positive sentiment, even in the presence of disagreement (Extended Data Table 2), as confirmed by quantitative analyses (Extended Data Fig. 1).
-These suggestions could be sent with a single click, edited, or ignored in favor of self-written messages.
+In the \textit{individual assistance} condition, the model was prompted to help participants articulate their own stance on the discussion topic, supporting self-expression.
+In the \textit{relational assistance} condition, the model was prompted to incorporate both the participant’s stance and those of their group members, with the emphasis on fostering mutual understanding.
+Individual and relational prompts were matched in length and complexity and differed only in instructional framing (see Methods; full prompts appear in SI).
+As a consequence, individual-focused suggestions emphasized self-expression, whereas relationally framed suggestions adapted to group composition and conveyed more positive sentiment, even in the presence of disagreement (Extended Data Table 2), a pattern confirmed by quantitative analyses (Extended Data Fig. 1).
+This variation enabled a causal test of how distinct expressive framings influence group-level conversation and structural dynamics.